scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 huge Intel manuals describing the mysteries of the 386 processor.
 This document might be useful for those sufficiently crazy folks out there (we know there would be many) who would like to conduct similar experiments.

 1.1.5.
 Things you must know

 We expect that you have/know:
-• Programming experience in any UNIX environment, familiarity with UNIX system calls.
+- Programming experience in any UNIX environment, familiarity with UNIX system calls.
-1Chapter 1.
-Getting Started
-• Simple theoretical concepts about Operating Systems - like layers of an OS, scheduling, memory management etc.
+- Simple theoretical concepts about Operating Systems - like layers of an OS, scheduling, memory management etc.
-• Good Knowledge of 8086 architecture, how interfacing is done etc.
+- Good Knowledge of 8086 architecture, how interfacing is done etc.
-• Basic idea about 80386 architecture - like switching to protected mode, how is protection enforced, how is paging done, etc.
+- Basic idea about 80386 architecture - like switching to protected mode, how is protection enforced, how is paging done, etc.
-• Basic concepts about what the output of assemblers, compilers, linkers etc will look like (ie their headers, symbol tables etc).
+- Basic concepts about what the output of assemblers, compilers, linkers etc will look like (ie their headers, symbol tables etc).

 Well, it is quite difficult to enumerate exactly what you have to know and how much to know.
 The only way is to proceed with this book and learn the things that you don’t know whenever you find it necessary.
 Please don’t do the reverse process of learning the required things first